SendiAp/Remaining/README.md

-## What do you call a girl between two posts?
-Annette.
+## I'm practicing for a bug-eating contest and I've got butterflies in my stomach.